PreviousView allNext

 Not quite.
 This is where many Kiwi drivers get caught out, discovering too late that their comprehensive car insurance won't help with mechanical failures.

-Comprehensive car insurance in New Zealand is the most extensive cover available to consumers when insuring your car.
-It typically covers repair costs for your own car due to accidents, theft, fire, vandalism, or natural disasters, regardless of fault.
-Additionally, it protects you financially if you damage someone else’s vehicle or property.
+Comprehensive car insurance is the most extensive cover available to Kiwi drivers and protects your vehicle against accidents, theft, fire, vandalism and natural disasters, regardless of fault.
+It also protects you financially if you damage someone else's vehicle or property.

-• Theft & Fire – If the car is stolen or damaged by fire.
+• Theft and fire: if the car is stolen or damaged by fire.

 What is Mechanical Breakdown Insurance (MBI)?